 Dimensions: 18 x 5 x 5 inches

-Description: Ka-Bar Becker BK2 Campanion Fixed Blade Knife has been recognized for its no nonsense design and sturdy nature.
-It has a very strong steel drop point blade coated with black epoxy powder that provides some rolling resistance when you make deep cuts.
+The Ka-Bar Becker BK2 Knife has been recognized for its no-nonsense design and sturdy nature.
+It has a very strong steel drop point blade coated with a black epoxy powder that provides some rolling resistance when you make deep cuts.

 The lanyard hole and full tang design of its handle offers maximum strength.
 It is functional in accomplishing tasks like splitting or batoning wood, preparing a stack of wood for bonfires, and carving.
 A decent chop would be made easy considering its small footprint and size.

 Camping chores like prepping food, building fires and odd jobs that require handy sharp object can be carried out using this natural tool choice.
-BK2 could be a good option when you are looking for a do it all knife, but it does not provide excellence at any particular task.
+The BK2 could be a good option when you are looking for a do-it-all knife.

-You may want to look for some other alternatives should you need a fine carving knife or a dedicated chopper.
-Many are impressed on the quality of the materials used in making this knife, alongside its high level fit and finish, and its selling price.
+The quality of the materials used in making this knife is high, alongside its high level fit and finish, and its selling price.
 This is likely the best tool as a compact survival knife or a camp knife.